 The fact of the matter is that tuition figures only matter to those who are planning on paying tuition in full.
 When financial aid is present and/or available, the tuition figure becomes moot, and the discussion centers around what can the parents afford, and how can we make this educational environment affordable?

 A recent survey of tuition-charging schools showed that most of the schools posted their tuition schedules.
 Of those that did not, half the schools admitted to seeing a decreasing trend in enrollment over the past three years, which the other half saw an increase.
-For the majority of schools which did post their tuition schedule, 70% saw a decreasing enrollment trend over the last three years.
+For the majority of schools which did post their tuition schedule, 70% saw a decreasing enrollment trend over the last four years.

 So what’s the third alternative?

-Consider posting your tuition in terms of an hourly rate, especially for elementary schools.
-I once had a conversation with teachers at a school in Ohio who said, “Our tuition is so high that parents can’t afford it.”
 I asked what the tuition was for the first child, and their response was “$1,900.”
 I asked them how many days were in their school year, and how many hours were the children in school per day.
 They replied that there are 180 days in the school year for the students (teachers know this stuff), and there are 6 hours in their school day.

 Let’s do the math. $1,900 divided by 180 is $10.56 per day, divided by 6 hours is $1.76 per hour.

 “So what you’re telling me is that your parents can’t afford $1.76 per hour.”
-Their response: “They pay more than that for day care!”

-Of course, you might find that your school’s “hourly rate” is a significant one.
-A $5,600 per child tuition for 3 children translates to $15.55 an hour.
-The point is that how you talk about your tuition is more important that what your school’s tuition, or, more appropriately, your school’s cost of education, is.
-You need to be able to guide a parent through the enrollment process, which is a “sales” process, and not a “transactional” one.
 To be clear, marketing is what gets them interested in your school and to your school’s door.
 Good marketing does NOT increase enrollment.
 Good marketing increases “inquiries” to your school.
 This is one of the functions of your school’s Web site (the other is as an information repository for families with children enrolled in the school, but that’s now an app since parents and guardians expect a personalized experience).
 Putting “sales” information on it reduces the enrollment process to a simple transaction, and transactional selling processes do not invite customer engagement.
 As soon as your price goes up, customers will go down.

 It’s been said that a school needs to be a “good” school before it can be a “good” faith-based school.
 The real issue is that “good” isn’t good enough anymore.
 It was the task of the 2000’s decade to go from “good” to “great,” as the title of the landmark text by Jim Collins suggested.
-However, as more schools continue to focus on academic achievement and anti-bullying policies, being “great” isn’t acceptable either.
-“Excellence” is now the expectation of parents who are considering your faith-based school as the place for their children’s education since they’re going to be paying you a significant amount of money to enroll their child there.
-Any experiential deviation from that descriptor can lead to detrimental enrollment consequences.

 Some will argue that you need money to become excellent.
 Before money, however, comes attitude, or, perhaps more correctly, disposition.
 There needs to be an attitude of excellence to align with the expectation of excellence.
 And even in today’s challenging economic climate, people will pay for excellent experiences.
 They won’t pay for simply good ones.